widelands/widelands-website/README.txt

 Slug: wl
 Path: /your/path/to/widelands-src/doc/sphinx/build/json/

-Open http://localhost:8000/docs/wl/ to see if all is working.
+Open http://localhost:8000/docs/wl/ to test if everything is working.

 Contact